'Black Panther' Director Ryan Coogler Had This To Say About An All-Female Spin-Off

 “Oh man,” Coogler said.
 “That would be amazing if the opportunity came up.
 They did it in the comic-book version.”

-Obviously, Coogler has his plate full at the moment, but there are plenty of female directors capable of taking the reigns if Disney decides to go that route.
-Wright’s character in the film Shuri, the tech-genius and little sister to T’Challa (Chadwick Boseman) quickly became a fan favorite after the film premiered, as did Gurira’s Okoye, the General of the Dora Milaje, an elite fighting force made up entirely of women warriors.
-A film following their training, or Nyongo’s Nakia as she goes on “war dog” missions for Wakanda could easily fill two hours of screen time.
+Obviously, Coogler has his plate full at the moment, but there are plenty of female directors capable of taking the reins if Disney decides to go that route.
+Wright’s character in the film, Shuri, the tech-genius and little sister to T’Challa (Chadwick Boseman), quickly became a fan favorite after the film premiered, as did Gurira’s Okoye, the General of the Dora Milaje, an elite fighting force made up entirely of women warriors.
+A film following their training, or Nyongo’s Nakia, as she goes on “war dog” missions for Wakanda, could easily fill two hours of screen time.

 And we already know that Wright is on board.